sdiehl28/tutorial-website/content/_index.md

 +++
 title = "Home Page"
 description = "Home Page"
-date = "2018-02-09T18:00:00-08:00"
+creatordisplayname = "Stephen Diehl" lastmodifierdisplayname = " by Stephen Diehl"

 +++

-## Software Nirvana
+### Software Nirvana
-This website is a collection of tutorials and topics primarily about Python, Data Science and Machine learning, by Stephen Diehl.
+This website is a collection of tutorials and topics about Python, Data Science, Machine Learning and more.

 #### Who This is For

 This website is aimed at practitioners.
-The focus will be on Jupyter Notebook code available from my public github account.
-This website will briefly describe what the code does and provide a link to it, but the primary content will be in the Jupyter Notebooks.
+Topics will be organized with short introductions.
+Links will be provided to my free Python Jupyter Notebooks which demonstrate the topic.

+#### Reviews of Books, Courses and Tools

+I will endeavor to suggest just a few of the best (in my opinion) resources.
+Data Science and Machine Learning is a huge field and newcomers are often overwhelmed by the number of recommendations.